Texas Commonly Asked Divorce Questions

 Can a couple become legally married by living together under Texas laws (common law marriage)?

-Common law marriage is possible in Texas and certain requirements must be met in order for a court to determine that a common law marriage exists between the parties.
-Importantly, in order to terminate a common law marriage, spouses in Texas must go through the formal divorce process.
+Common law marriage is possible in Texas and certain requirements must be met for a court to determine that a common law marriage exists between the parties.
+Importantly, to terminate a common law marriage, spouses in Texas must go through the formal divorce process.
+Our team is standing by to assist you, so call us at (214) 272-0964 to get started with a free consultation with our client intake team.